-Fact is the majority of store-bought, commercially-produced beauty products come packed with artificial colors, fragrances, preservatives and stabilizers that can easily be absorbed through the skin’s pores, potentially causing a range of negative long-term health effects.
+Fact is the majority of store-bought, commercially produced beauty products come packed with artificial colors, fragrances, preservatives and stabilizers.
+These can easily be absorbed through the skin’s pores, potentially causing a range of negative health effects.

 The Hidden Toxicity of Most Beauty Products

 These external, or exogenous, hormones found in commercial products are substances produced outside the body that may act like or affect hormones inside the body.
-They include synthetic, patentable hormones that negatively affect the endocrine system and can impact a women’s menstrual cycle, fertility and even hormone levels in men.
+They include synthetic, patentable hormones that negatively affect the endocrine system and can impact a woman’s menstrual cycle and fertility and even hormone levels in men.

 Often called endocrine disruptors, some of these chemicals’ molecular structures resemble natural estrogen so closely that they fit into the same receptors in the body.
 They either bind to these receptors — so your own hormones don’t work like they’re supposed to — and turn genes on and off, amplify the negative aspects of estrogen, or travel to the cells’ nucleus, where they exert a negative effect on chromosomes or DNA.

 How is all this allowed?
 To put things into perspective for you, here’s a few noteworthy facts on store-bought beauty products:

 - The regulation of cosmetic and personal-care products is slim.
 Only an easy approval process exists in order for a product to be approved for commercial use.

 - Most store-bought skin care ingredient labels can be downright scary!
 There are thousands of chemicals in your products, and make no mistake about it, they are usually directly absorbed into your body.
 There is little government review or approval because the skin care industry is highly unregulated, even in the U.S.